AlphabetsAlphabets/UMA/docs/README.md

 Currently the only supported OS's are the Windows OS and Ubuntu/Debian.
 Since these are the OS' thay I've tested my program on.

 # Why use UMA?
 UMA has the ability to download any media you are currenly playing.
 Such as a song you really like.
-Just enter "download" in the terminal and it will download the desired file into a directory called "media".
+Just tick the box if you want an mp3 and leave it empty for an mp4.
+Then click the download button.
+Then the media will be downloaded to a folder called "media"

 ### Known limitations
 1. Unable to display the following content available.
 Similar to YouTube, where there is a column with all other videos you can possible choose from.
 (Won't fix)